-While his firm, Kengo Kuma and Associates, has been producing work for 26 years, the event with which the narrative of his practice hinges upon took place in 2011, after the devastating tsunami off the Pacific coast of Tōhoku destroyed thousands of lives and homes and left many towns in ruin.
-For Kuma, the tsunami was an almost paradigm-shifting event forcing him to confront prevailing contemporary attitudes toward the built environment and its relationship with nature.
+While Kengo Kuma and Associates has been producing work for 26 years, the event with which the narrative of the practice hinges upon took place in 2011, after the devastating tsunami off the Pacific coast of Tōhoku destroyed thousands of lives and homes and left many towns in ruin.
+For Kuma, the tsunami was an almost paradigm-shifting event, forcing him to confront prevailing contemporary attitudes toward the built environment and its relationship with nature.

 Sunny Hills Tokyo, Tokyo, Japan

 Citing a Japanese proverb that insists “weakness is strong,” Kuma concludes that the Japanese of the preindustrial era possessed “a wisdom of how to live with the tsunami,” which was forgotten in the 20th century by the design community’s mounting faith in the resiliency of industrial materials, such as concrete and steel.
 In examining pre-20th-century society’s dependence on local materials, much of Kuma’s work of the past decade has demonstrated thorough explorations of the application of natural materials, particularly timber, and also of traditional craft techniques, such as chidori wood joinery and thatching.

 Kuma, who strives to achieve a “humbleness” in architecture by dissolving or de-solidifying the structural elements of his projects, demonstrates his ability to dramatically shift the scale of his work without compromising the delicacy and lightness that defines his work.
 Architizer chatted with Kuma about the evolution of his architectural thinking, and of his firm’s work, over the past few years.

 Read on for our discussion on preindustrial values, the significance of material research and the detachment of contemporary architecture: